Get a mortgage

 Eligibility criteria varies between lenders.
 Usually, it includes factors such as your age, professional qualifications, or registration with an industry body like the British Medical Association (BMA).

 At Wesleyan Financial Services, we act as a mortgage broker with access to a number of professional mortgage lenders.

 Remember your mortgage is secured on your home.
 Your home may be repossessed if you do not keep up repayments.

-As well as providing access to professional mortgage lenders, Wesleyan Financial Services manages your mortgage application.
+As well as providing access to professional mortgages for doctors, Wesleyan Financial Services also manages your application.
 We liaise with the lender on your behalf for the best possible outcome.

 We’ll assign you a Specialist Financial Adviser who works specifically with hospital doctors and GPs.
 Someone who understands your career progression, sick pay entitlements, pension contributions and more.

 This means they can help the lender truly understand what you can afford to borrow in the long term.